-In their discretion, the proxy holders named in the enclosed proxy are authorized to vote on any other matters that may properly come before the Annual Meeting and at any continuation, postponement or adjournment thereof.
+In their discretion, the proxy holders named in the proxy are authorized to vote on any other matters that may properly come before the Annual Meeting and at any continuation, postponement or adjournment thereof.
 The Board knows of no other items of business as of the date of this Proxy Statement that will be presented for consideration at the Annual Meeting other than those described in this Proxy Statement.
 In addition, we did not receive any shareholder proposals or nominations on a timely basis, so no such matters may be brought to a vote at the Annual Meeting.

 If you vote by proxy, you may revoke that proxy or change your vote at any time before it is voted at the Annual Meeting.
-Shareholders of record may revoke a proxy or change their vote prior to the Annual Meeting by delivering to Lifeway's Secretary or Assistant Secretary, c/o Legal Department, Lifeway Foods, 6101 West Gross Point Road, Niles, Illinois 60714, a written notice of revocation, a duly executed proxy bearing a later date, or by attending the Annual Meeting and voting in person.
+Shareholders of record may revoke a proxy or change their vote prior to the Annual Meeting by delivering a written notice of revocation, a duly executed proxy bearing a later date, or by attending the Annual Meeting and voting in person.
 Attending the Annual Meeting will not, by itself, revoke a proxy.
 If your shares are held in the name of a bank, broker, or other nominee, you may change your vote by submitting new voting instructions to your bank, broker, or other nominee.
 Please note that if your shares are held of record by a bank, broker, or other nominee, and you decide to attend and vote at the Annual Meeting, your vote in person at the Annual Meeting will not be effective unless you present a legal proxy issued in your name from the record holder (your bank, broker, or other nominee).